comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ## Teaming

 For this project, you should work with one other student (teams of three are tentatively allowed for this assignment).
-Once you have formed your team, please [list your group](https://docs.google.com/spreadsheets/d/1rE78CwfC8EZzauaegFujHMeQZMqxPuFwX2tCbE_3v44/edit?usp=sharing).
+Once you have formed your team, please [list your group](https://docs.google.com/spreadsheets/d/1-YlG0zlFozc0oo_GY-xu_2HTyY3RUPz8JD785Cf7zkw/edit?usp=sharing) and [add yourself to Canvas](https://canvas.olin.edu/courses/942/groups#tab-994).

 ## Deliverables

-### Conceptual Overview (Due Tuesday October 1)
+### Conceptual Overview (Due Friday October 3 by 7PM)

 Using a combination of diagrams and text, describe the major steps of the particle filter at a level of detail sufficient for creating your particle filter implementation.